lucapiras5/ebooks/on-digital-forensics.md

 Running these programs manually would be tedious and error-prone.
 It's possible to automate their execution using **scripts**, which can then be shared with other users.
 In the case of one-off scripts devised for a specific case, there's still value in preserving them, since they represent a form of documentation on how the expert witness arrived at their conclusions.

 *VirtualBox* and *QEMU* can be used to create **virtual machines**.
-These are virtual environments that are isolated from the "host" operating system, and can be used to run a "guest" operating system.
-They have various uses, such as analyzing malware in a safe environment, performing destructive operations in a reproducible manner (virtual machines support "snapshots", which allow users to restore a previously saved state), simulate processes that involve various systems, and so on.
+These are virtual environments that are isolated from the *host* operating system, and can be used to run a *guest* operating system.
+They have various uses, such as analyzing malware in a safe environment, performing destructive operations in a reproducible manner (virtual machines support *snapshots*, which allow users to restore a previously saved state), simulate processes that involve various systems, and so on.

 ## Conclusion

 Digital forensics is a delicate forensic science.
 Its man-made origin arguably makes it harder to study compared to natural sciences.
 Natural phenomena don't change, only our understanding does.
 Digital phenomena on the other hand are constantly changing, they're often secretive in ways that make it hard for them to be studied, and our full understanding is always lagging behind.

-It's a science that's necessary to prove computer crimes, and useful to investigate all other crimes, given our reliance on digital devices.
+Digital forensics is a science that's necessary to prove computer crimes, and useful to investigate all other crimes, given our reliance on digital devices.
 Its complexity and potential usefulness is what demands an approach that's rigorous and transparent.

 Scientists and judges have to justify their decisions, their credibility depends on the fact that their claims can be scrutinized, verified, appealed, proven wrong.
 This isn't the case with proprietary software, which keeps its inner workings a secret.
 Proprietary research and software are at odds with the core values that inspire scientific and legal procedures.

 On the other hand, these core values resonate with the values of free and open source software.
-Free software is inherently more trustworthy, even if it's less capable than proprietary software.
+Free software is inherently more trustworthy, even when it's less capable than proprietary software.
 The fact that anyone can study it and suggest improvement is not a weakness or a mark of amateurishness, it's its biggest strength.
 There are many publicly-available resources on good development practices.
 If anything, free and open source software can only get better over time.

 Proprietary research and proprietary software are always on the verge of becoming forgotten, irrelevant, it's a short-term investment.
 Free and open software, especially when released under a copyleft license, will keep on circulating and can always remain relevant as long as someone maintains it.
 It's a long-term investment that will never go to waste, even if it becomes obsolete it will remain useful as a historical record.
 In short, it benefits everyone with more knowledge, more transparency, more trust in the legal process, more fairness, instead of benefitting a small group of people with mere profits.